heiswayi/heiswayi.nrird.com/_posts/2020/2020-09-17-containerized-lamp-stack-deployment-with-nginx.md

 ### LAMP stack

-I have a LAMP stack that is running on [x.nrird.com](https://x.nrird.com) which is deployed in isolated [Docker containers](https://www.docker.com/resources/what-container) and proxified by nginx as mentioned above.
-I use the LAMP stack to host some of apps or scripts that are written in PHP.
+I have a LAMP stack deployed into a EC2 instance using isolated [Docker containers](https://www.docker.com/resources/what-container) and then proxified by nginx as I mentioned above.
+This LAMP server is mostly used to host some of apps/scripts that are written in PHP.

 > LAMP is stand for [Linux](https://en.wikipedia.org/wiki/Linux), [Apache](https://httpd.apache.org/), [MySQL](https://dev.mysql.com/downloads/mysql/5.7.html) and [PHP](https://www.php.net/).
 LAMP stack is quite common for a web server especially for PHP applications.